liveryvideo/wifi-test-device/README.md

 The onboard wifi chip of the RapsberryPi is pretty bad.
 Using a USB wifi dongle can help a lot.
+This project expects a wifi dongle taht can do 5GHz, you need to change some of the config files if you want to use a 2.4GHz dongle.
 To disable the onboard wifi, add this line to `/boot/firmware/config.txt`:

     dtoverlay=disable-wifi